 Currently, about 7,000 languages are spoken around the world.
-While some of them are ancient, many of them of modern languages that evolved from older roots.
+While some of them are ancient, many of them are of modern languages that evolved from older roots.
 The human language dates back to ancient times and evolved over the span of hundreds of thousands of years.
 But did you know that a mere 23 of the 7,000 dominate the world’s population?

 The languages spoken today belong to different language families and their origins date back thousands of years ago.
 Researchers are still finding it difficult to pinpoint the oldest language in the world.
 However, the earliest written languages (literary language) and oldest texts on record are the cuneiform script that was discovered in Mesopotamia that dates back to the 8th millennium BC.
 The Sumerian script that started in the 3rd millennium BC was developed for funerary inscriptions because the Sumerians were concerned about their afterlife.

 For a long time, humans used primitive sounds and gestures as their means of communication.
 Our first words as a species would probably sound alien in our world today.
 Structured languages and written languages from the oldest texts were seen in scriptures that were written about 10,000 years ago.
 Linguists say that a language’s age should be determined by the first time it appeared in texts and its use in the present.